Coming from Clojure

 Square brackets, not parentheses

-The most visible change, and honestly the one that will annoy your muscle memory the most.
-Loon uses [f x y] where Clojure uses (f x y).
+The most visible change, and the one your muscle memory will resist longest.
+Loon writes [f x y] where Clojure writes (f x y).
 Parentheses are reserved for grouping in multi-arity functions.
-Your fingers will need to retrain, but the mental model is identical.
+Your fingers retrain in a few days; the mental model never moves.

 ; Clojure: (map inc (filter even? xs))